Kondor Path Tours

 10 tips for making the Inca Trail to Machu Picchu

-There are two ways to get to Machu Picchu, sweating or sweating; there are no more options.
+There are two ways to get to Machu Picchu: sweating or sweating; no more options exist.
 You can leave it as a reward or as a trip.

 1.- Reserve the Inca Trail with time.

 Access to the Inca Trail is limited, and once covered, the government’s quotas are impossible to access in any way.
-Therefore it is fundamental to plan the trip with time (especially in high season) to reserve the places with enough Notice.
+Therefore, planning the trip within a specific time (especially in high season) is fundamental to reserving the places with enough notice.
 If you are one of those who likes to get to the country and look for options, I’ll weigh you, but in this case, you can stay without the possibility of entering the Inca Trail.

 2.- Do not leave the climb to Wayna Picchu at the last moment.

 Access to Wayna Picchu is even more restricted than the Inca Trail.
-So if you intend to go up, I recommend not leaving it for the last moment as you will do left with honey on your lips.
+So, if you intend to go up, I recommend not leaving it for the last moment, as you will leave it with honey on your lips.
 Getting to Machu Picchu, wanting to climb Wayna Picchu, and not being able not to have been foresighted is a big task.

 3.- Make a good backpack for the Inca Trail.